skinny85/specnaz/Readme.md

 ### Notable features

-#### Interoperability with existing Java testing frameworks
+#### Compatible with existing Java testing frameworks

-Specnaz has connectors that allow it to integrate with every major Java testing framework:
+Specnaz integrates with every major Java testing framework:

 * JUnit 4, which was shown in the above example - including support for the [Rules API](docs/reference-manual.md#junit-4-rules)